projectacrn/acrn-hypervisor/doc/developer-guides/trusty.rst

 `Trusty`_ is a set of software components supporting a Trusted Execution Environment (TEE).
 TEE is commonly known as an isolated processing environment in which applications can be securely executed irrespective of the rest of the system.
-For more information about TEE, please visit the `Trusted Execution Environment wiki page <https://en.wikipedia.org/wiki/Trusted_execution_environment>`_.
+For more information about TEE, visit the `Trusted Execution Environment wiki page <https://en.wikipedia.org/wiki/Trusted_execution_environment>`_.
 Trusty consists of: